 Change in price is the change since the last report.
 Hay quoted is sourced and delivered locally, GST exclusive unless stated otherwise.
 It should be noted that local prices quoted may not be the cheapest available, sourcing it from another region may be more affordable, and buyers are encouraged to evaluate all options.
 Prices are indicative to a mid-range shedded product, and based on the best indication of market value at the time of reporting.
 It should be noted there is a wide variation in quality of hay, prices for a mid-range product will not reflect the weighted average of trade.
 Prices will naturally vary based on the product quantity and quality, buyer/seller relationship and the size of the trade.

-- Cereal hay, pasture hay and straw are being sourced from outside central west NSW, largely from Victoria.
+- Cereal hay, pasture hay and straw prices have been sourced from outside the region.

 - It has been reported there is forage sorghum available from $400/t on farm.

-- It has been reported there is clover being delivered to the region from $450/t.
+- It has been reported that there is corn stubble available in the region from $250/t.

 - Please note unless stated otherwise, prices are per tonne, sourced and delivered locally.
 The price range indicated is for feeds of varying quality with the price range generally indicative of quality of feed.
 We recommend feed testing and viewing of fodder before purchase to be sure of the quality of feed.